Comic Con St. Albans 2018

 One of the nicest people you could wish to meet was Chris Barrie, Rimmer from Red Dwarf.
 He was a popular actor at the Comic Con with a lot of people wanting to chat with him.
 Sometimes you expect actors to be a bit unapproachable and not really wanting to talk But Chris was very friendly and very approachable.

 One thing I was very impressed with was unlike other actors who were there from show such as Primeval and Games of Thrones who were charging between ten and 15 pounds for a selfie All Chris Barrie asked was to make a donation to a Royal Air Force charity.
 He kept no money for himself.

 We chatted about Red Dwarf and yes to my embarrassment I did do the Rimmer salute (quite badly) and Chris was kind enough to say I had done well.
 One thing I did forget to ask and I wish I had was “Did he enjoy working with Angelina Jolie in the Lara Croft film.
 His last words to me as we moved on was “Keep practicing the salute”

 Many of my readers may be familiar with the word Cosplayers.
-Cosplayers could be described as performers in their own right.
+Cosplayers could be described as performers in their own right and are normally in abundance at Comic Cons.
 Cosplayers are not people who think they are are the characters they are playing but fans of all things film, TV, books and comics. they tend to focus on SCI-Fi and Fantasy from DC and marvel comics to films such as Hunger Games, Beauty and the Beast and Twilight.

 You cannot mention the Joker without talking about the Batman.
 Of course at the St Albans Comic con there were many ‘Batmen’ and they did a good job on their costumes.
 There was one that stood out for me and he was the Batman that appeared the Tim Burton film Batman played by Michael Keaton.